KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 The difference in the perception of the object's brightness is based on background color.
 Given this relation means it is important to retain the relative brightness of the linear scene light values.

-Here the term renderer means a rendering engine that consits of a system wherein a buffer containing the pixel values for each frame is prepared.
+Here the term renderer means a rendering engine that consists of a system wherein a buffer containing the pixel values for each frame is prepared.
 This buffer will be referred to as the framebuffer.
 The framebuffer can be of varying range, precision and colorspace.
 This has an impact on the color gamut that can be displayed.